pmborg/Gravity-is-the-4th-Dimension/short.md

 There is **no universal gravitational field**.
 There is only **local geometric dominance**.

+Each system defines its own geometric domain;
+gravity is not globally uniform.

 Gravitation in G4D is not a force extending to infinity —
 it is the exertion of control by the **strongest curvature gradient**.